A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

-In the first stage, the generator learns an initial mapping from the multi-source fused label embeddings to the SSP perturbations at the target point.
-A linear learning-rate warm-up is applied, and the network parameters are updated solely with the generator loss $ \mathcal{L}_G $.
-In the second stage, training switches to adversarial learning: network parameters are alternately updated with the generator loss $ \mathcal{L}_G$ and the discriminator loss $ \mathcal{L}_D $, enabling joint optimization of both networks.
+In order to guarantee the stability and convergence effect of MDF-RAGAN in the early stage of adversarial training, we adopt a staged training strategy.
+In the first stage, we only optimise the generator parameters $\theta_G$, while the discriminator parameters $\theta_D$ are kept frozen and not updated.
+The generator learns an initial mapping from the multi-source fused label embeddings to the SSP perturbations at the target point.
+A linear learning-rate warm-up is applied, and the network parameters are updated solely with the generator loss $\mathcal{L}_G$.
+In the second stage, training switches to adversarial learning: network parameters are alternately updated with the generator loss $\mathcal{L}_G$ and the discriminator loss $\mathcal{L}_D$, enabling joint optimization of both networks.

 The learning rate $\eta _t$ can be scheduled using the cosine annealing learning rate:

 where $T$ is the total number of epochs and $ t $ is the current epoch, $\eta_{\max}$ is the maximum initial learning rate used at the end of warm-up and $\eta_{\min}$ is the minimum learning rate at the end of annealing.
 Such a staged training strategy effectively ensures that the generator obtains a robust initial mapping without the disturbance first, and obtains a more accurate prediction of the sound speed perturbation in the subsequent adversarial phase by alternating game-like training.